palinatolmach/DeFinery/INSTALL.md

 [2022-08-04 10:22:25.762851] INFO: CLI: Start repairing problems
 ```

-The second command will identify the correct patch for a smart contract and will save it in the `./experiments/xForce/patched/` folder.
+The last command will identify the correct patch for a smart contract and will save it in the `./experiments/xForce/patched/` folder.
 ```
                   	     	                               fitness values
                   	     	----------------------------------------------------------------------------